Japanese beetle, Popillia japonica

 Chemical control

 Many of the chemical controls for Japanese beetle work to reduce the densities of eggs and larvae in turfgrass.
 While some insecticides can help control adult Japanese beetles, very few of these are approved for organic pest control, and there is a lot of variation among insecticides with respect to the length of time they persist, what plants they can be used on, whether they act systemically, and their toxicity towards beneficial insects, most notably pollinators.
 Insecticides that are less toxic to pollinators and persist for only a short period of time can be used on flowering plants when applications are made in the early morning or dusk when bees are not actively visiting plants.
 While some insecticides are less toxic to pollinators, it is important to note that organic insecticides are not necessarily safer for beneficial insects.
-Generally, insecticides should only be used as a last resort when pest densities reach damaging levels and there are no alternative control options.

 CSU Extension Fact Sheet